kinnay/SMB35/README.md

 # SMB35
 A custom server for Super Mario Bros.
 35

-This server is highly experimental.
-Do not expect it to work without flaws.

 To try it out, simply copy the patch folder into `/atmosphere/exefs_patches` and play the game.
 The patch redirects the game to `smb35.ymar.dev:20000`, which is where I am hosting the game server.
-It also disables most bcat and prepo calls that are made by the game.
+It also disables all prepo and most bcat calls that are made by the game.

 The dashboard is hosted at https://smb35.ymar.dev:20002.
 Here you can check out if anyone is currently playing the game.